 The court noted that the taxpayers' temporary employers did not require the taxpayers to move to the United States.
 Instead, the taxpayers chose to come to the United States to participate in the Summer Work Travel Program.
-Their living and travel expenses were thus the product of their own choice rather than the needs of their U.S. employers.
-The court rejected the taxpayers' argument that the fact they were required to have a "J visa" (which is issued to "an alien having a residence in a foreign country which [the person] has no intention of abandoning," 8 U.S.C. § 1101(a)(15)(J)), established that they maintained a home for business purposes in their own countries, and were traveling away from that home for business purposes.
+Their living and travel expenses were thus the product of their own choice rather than the needs of were required to have a "J visa" (which is issued to "an alien having a residence in a foreign country which [the person] has no intention of abandoning," 8 U.S.C. §

+1101(a)(15)(J)), established that they maintained a home for business purposes in their own countries, and were traveling away from that home for business purposes.
 The court concluded by noting: